great-expectations/great_expectations/docs/intro.rst

 Check out :ref:`Getting started` to set up your first deployment of Great Expectations, and learn important concepts along the way.
 Estimated time: 15 minutes.

 If you'd like to contribute to Great Expectations, we very happy!
-Please head to the :ref:`Contributing` section.
+Please head to the :ref:`Contribute to Great Expectations` tutorial.

 If you have questions, comments, or just want to have a good old-fashioned chat about data pipelines, please hop on our public Slack channel: https://greatexpectations.io/slack